siamakanda/Email-Extractor/README.md

 ## Contributing

 Contributions are welcome!
 If you want to improve this extension, open an issue or submit a pull request.
 For major changes, please discuss your ideas in an issue before making any modifications.

-## Support

-If you encounter any issues or have questions, feel free to open an issue in this repository.
-We'll do our best to assist you.

-## Disclaimer

-This extension is intended for legitimate and ethical use cases, respecting the privacy and consent of website visitors.
-It should not be used for unethical or illegal activities, such as email harvesting without consent or spamming.

-Please use this extension responsibly and in compliance with applicable laws and regulations.

-## Acknowledgments

-- This extension was inspired by the need to quickly collect email addresses for various legitimate purposes.

----

-**Disclaimer**: This extension is provided as-is and is not guaranteed to work perfectly on all websites due to variations in website structures and email obfuscation techniques.

-Enjoy using the Email Extractor Chrome Extension! 😊